 Some file like hidden files will not be recognized as duplicates, but still added to the count.
 This will of course lead to unmerged directories.
-That's why the -D option implies the -r (--hidden) and -1 (--hardlinked) option in order to make this convenient.
+That's why the -D option implies the -r (-hidden) and -l (-hardlinked) option in order to make this convenient.